rixx/ramble/ideas.md

 # Actionable

 - [ ] You cannot lose, because you define the game.
 I mean, you can lose, but why'd you define a game that you can lose in?
 Game: "enjoy".
-Game: "improve x"
+Game: "improve x" [IGOT]
 - [ ] Signifiers of fullfilment: Does your work spark joy, do you want to put your name on it, in a world where everything bears names?
       Make it trivial to do the thing, make it hard *not* to do the thing.
 Needs better angle.
       Find environments that *actively reward* what you want to do.
 [Twitter1]
 - [ ] Don't compliment, it's judgement and criticism in disguise.
 It inhibits your flow.
-Recognise when compliments block you (re "how did you do that?" in Inner Game of Tennis) Praise (meh, judgement, hierarchy, manipulation. lacks gratitude and respect, same as rebuke) vs encouragement: dank, freude, …^
+Recognise when compliments block you (re "how did you do that?" in Inner Game of Tennis) Praise (meh, judgement, hierarchy, manipulation. lacks gratitude and respect, same as rebuke) vs encouragement: dank, freude, …^ [IGOT]
       Same as intervention vs assistance
-- [ ] Followup to "don't compliment": Stop judging yourself: You inhibit your zen reactions.
-Focus on evaluating.
 - [ ] say "hell yes" or nah
 - [ ] Instead of intending to do something, think about it (/ask for it), then let it happen.
 Good for sports, but also other things.
       If that doesn't work, figure out which parts are either aversive or unclear.
 Let the X x itself.
+[IGOT] [TAO]
 - [ ] Communication strategies that don't account for assholes are everywhere.
 Same for system design and disasters.
 The 1% are worth to be considered.
 - [ ] Depression/anxiety can teach you a lot about project management.
 Defensive life management?
 - [ ] narrative poisoning (aggressive dad etc)
-- [ ] no decisions when you're feeling like shit, or when you're feeling great
+- [ ] no decisions when you're feeling like shit, or when you're feeling great [ignatius, kinda, trostlosigkeit als abwesenheit von zen]
 - [ ] replacing defensiveness with curiosity (too preachy?) for social interactions. gentle/kind/respectful though. needs prompts, like "what's your relationship with x", We know how fresh and original is each man, even the slowest and dullest.
 If we come at him right, talk him along, and give him his head, and at last say, What do you want?
 (Or if the man is very old, What did you want?) every man will speak his dream.
 And when a man talks from his heart, in his moment of truth, he speaks poetry. - Ray Bradbury also works with yourself. don't scorn your feelings, interrogate them.